How do you get a career as a game tester?

 Do I need a video game tester degree?

-For the specific job of QA testing, no, you do not require any specialized or higher education.
-However, many people see game testing as a way to get your foot in the door if you want to pursue a career in video game development.
-You won’t be able to get farther into the company in roles like a game artist or game programmer without additional education.
+For the particular job of QA testing, no, you don’t require any specialized or higher education as it’s considered an entry-level position.
+However, having a degree in something like programming, computer science, or design might help you get paid more; but again, it’s not a requirement.
+However, many people see game testing as a way to get your foot in the door, if you want to pursue a career in video game development.
+You won’t be able to get farther into the company in roles, like a game artist or game programmer without additional education.
 QA testing is a great channel to start making contacts in the industry.
-Unfortunately, like in other fields, advancing in your career can depend on who you know.
+Unfortunately, like in other fields, advancing in your career can depend on available opportunities, and even who you know.
+Many have used a position as a video games tester in an effort to pay their way through college for more possibilities in the future.

 What video game companies can you work for?